Skip to Content

 Looking for the perfect campervan?

-I’ve created a spreadsheet with all the campervans that can be bought new in Australia.
+I’ve created a spreadsheet with all the vans, campervans & motorhomes that can be bought new in Australia.

 It includes the exterior dimensions, interior height, base price, seating and bed layout, bathroom, solar and air conditioning; with links to each one.